As-01-Asma/customer_behavior_analysis/README.md

 ├── 📂 sql/
 │   └── 📄 business_queries.sql
 ├── 📂 assets/
-│   ├── 📄 icons for visuals (optional placeholders)
+│   └── 📄 icons for visuals (optional placeholders)
 └── 📄 README.md

 ─────────────────────────────

 <a id="how-to-run"></a>
-## ▶️ **How to Run**
+## ▶️ How to Run

 1. Clone the repository
-   git clone <repository-url>

-2. Install required Python libraries
+2. Install required Python libraries: pandas, numpy, matplotlib, seaborn
-   pip install pandas numpy matplotlib seaborn

-3. Run Jupyter notebooks for data cleaning and EDA
+3. Run the Python notebooks for EDA & cleaning
+4. Load the cleaned dataset into PostgreSQL
-4. Execute SQL queries for business insights
+5. Execute SQL queries (provided)
-5. Use Power BI concepts to create dashboards (if desired)
+6. Conceptually explore dashboard ideas

 ─────────────────────────────

 <a id="key-insights"></a>
-## 💡 **Key Insights**
+## 💡 Key Insights

-- Discounts significantly increase purchase frequency
-- Customers with positive reviews show higher repeat purchases
-- Seasonal periods strongly influence buying behavior
+- Identified meaningful customer behavior patterns
-- Certain payment methods dominate high‑value transactions
+- Highlighted high-value segments and trends
+- Provided actionable insights for strategic decisions

 ─────────────────────────────

 <a id="business-value"></a>
-## 💼 **Business Value**
+## 💼 Business Value

-- Clear understanding of customer behavior
-- Identification of high-value and loyal customers
-- Data-driven support for marketing and retention strategies
+- Supports marketing and product strategy decisions
+- Optimizes discount and promotion campaigns
-- Improved customer experience and decision-making
+- Helps improve customer retention and repeat purchases

 ─────────────────────────────

 <a id="conclusion"></a>
-## ✅ **Conclusion**
+## ✅ Conclusion

-This project demonstrates a complete **end‑to‑end Customer Behaviour Analysis**, transforming raw customer data into actionable business insights using Python, SQL, and Power BI concepts.
+This project demonstrates an end-to-end customer behaviour analysis, transforming raw customer data into actionable business insights using Python, SQL, and Power BI concepts.